plafer/plafer.github.io/about.md

 by the way, I'm also very excited for JavaScript.
-Not only it is the language of the web (even though it will probably change in the not-so-future with [WebAssembly](http://arstechnica.com/information-technology/2015/06/the-web-is-getting-its-bytecode-webassembly/)), I am aware that functional programming is very powerful (think of Richard Stallman's [GNU Emacs](https://www.gnu.org/software/emacs/)) and it can be very beneficial to be proficient in a functional programming language.
+Not only it is the language of the web (even though it will probably change in the not-so-future with [WebAssembly](http://arstechnica.com/information-technology/2015/06/the-web-is-getting-its-bytecode-webassembly/)), I am aware that functional programming is very powerful and that it can be very beneficial to be proficient in a functional programming language.
 JavaScript is an entry point for me in this paradigm.